jdickey/crypt_ident/README.md

 If the new password and confirmation do not match, `reset_password` returns `:mismatched_password` and no changes occur.

-If the clear-text new password and its confirmation match, then the hashed value of that new password is returned, and the `session[:current_user]` Entity is replaced with an Entity identical except that it has the new value for `hashed_password`.
+If the clear-text new password and its confirmation match, then the hashed value of that new password is returned, and the `session[:current_user]` Entity is replaced with an Entity identical except that it has the new value for `password_hash`.

-### Session Expiration
+### Session Expiration -- TODO: FIXME

 Session management is a necessary part of implementing authentication (and authorisation) within an app.
 However,  it's not something that an authentication *library* can fully implement without making the client application excessively inflexible and brittle.